Jayy001/SimPlaza/README.md

 # SimPlaza CLI
-Unofficial CLI of the SimPlaza website for flightsimmers Current version: 1.1.5
+Unofficial CLI of the SimPlaza website for flightsimmers v0.1.5

 # How to install?